anthonymlagrange/reinforcement_learning_collaboration_and_competition/Report.md

 | actor\_learning\_rate | 3e-4 | The learning rate used for the actor networks. |
 | critic\_learning\_rate | 3e-4 | The learning rate used for the critic networks. |

+For the actor networks, the following architecture was used:

+	Linear layer 1: 8 -> 256 units; ReLu
+	Linear layer 2: 256 -> 256 units; ReLu
+	Linear layer 3: 256 -> 256 units; ReLu
+	Linear layer 4: 256 -> 2 units; tanh

+For the critic networks, the following architecture was used:

+	Linear layer 1: 16 (concatenated states only) -> 64 units; ReLu
+	Linear layer 2: 64 (from previous layer) + 4 (concatenated actions only) -> 256 units; ReLu
+	Linear layer 3: 256 -> 256 units; ReLu
+	Linear layer 4: 256 -> 1 units

 ## Results